 Do I have to pay for the first session?
 Yes, the initial consultation is £60 for a daytime session or £65 for an evening session.
 Please see Contact and Fees for more information.

 How many sessions will I need?
 Some people require short-term counselling and others long-term counselling.
 We can discuss your needs at our first session and decide together how long we feel is needed to start with.
 We can then review at regular intervals to ensure you are still getting what you need from the process.

-Do you offer telephone counselling?
-Yes, I offer both face to face and telephone counselling.
+Do you offer remote counselling?
+Yes, I offer virtual and telephone counselling.

 Do you work with children or couples?
-No, I currently only work with adults aged 19 years and above on a one-to one, individual basis.
+No, I currently only work with adults on a one-to one, individual basis.

 Can I bring my baby with me?
 I am really happy to welcome nursing mothers, and babies in carseats, to the session if you feel comfortable doing so.
 I understand that childcare can be costly, and challenging to arrange, and wouldn't want this to prevent you from coming along and getting the support that you need.

 What if I don't feel comfortable working with you?
 One of the most important factors in counselling is the relationship between the Client and Counsellor.
 If you don't feel that I am the right Counsellor for you then please continue your search.
 You are under no obligation to continue with me and the first meeting is primarily so that we can make sure that we both feel we can work well together.